- The Xbox game bar in an excellent tools for recording your gaming sessions, and it is built into the Windows 10 Operating System.

 - Go to Game DVR tab.

 - Set your own shortcut for to Start/stop recording.
-We used Ctrl + NumberPad1, but you can use any other combination.

 - Click Save and close Xbox app.